iterative/ldb-resources/_README_draft.md

 ### Saving and versioning datasets

 We have used `WORK` command in the previous section to create two folders, each with a collection of data objects and annotations.
-LDB refers to a folder that holds such collection as "workspace".
+LDB refers to a folder that holds such collection as *workspace*.
 Most LDB commands run from within workspace, using it as a context.

 A workspace can be made into a named dataset by saving it to LDB: